cyanoprem/supernova-prompts/aug-2025/units/8-shop-in-english.md

 # Unit: Shop in English

-## Lesson: Making polite requests
+## Lesson: Ask for One Item
 ### Sentences:
+1. Can I have one pen, please?
-Can I have water, please?
+2. Can I have one apple, please?
-Can I have coffee, please?
+3. Can I have one ticket, please?
-Can I have tea, please?
+4. Can I have one sandwich, please?
-Can I have bread, please?
+5. Can I have one water bottle, please?
-Can I have milk, please?
+6. Can I have one book, please?

-Cheatsheet:
+### Cheatsheet:
-Can I have [Object], please?
+Can I have one [Object], please?

 ### Chatlesson:
 "Language: Default:

-message: Hey 👋, in this lesson we are going to learn to make polite requests when shopping
+message: Hey 👋, let's learn to buy one item in a shop🛍️

-- Can I have water, please?
-(Meaning: Can I have water, please?) 💧
-- Can I have coffee, please?
-(Meaning: Can I have coffee, please?) ☕
+- "Can I have one pen, please?"
+(Meaning: Can I have one pen, please?)🖋️

 image_url:
 button_text: Okay!

-message: You can make these sentences using this pattern:

-Can I have [Object], please?
+message: We're going to use the pattern in the above picture to form sentences like these:

-- Example: Can I have tea, please? ☕
+- "Can I have one water bottle, please?"
+(Meaning: Can I have one water bottle, please?)🧂

-- Example: Can I have bread, please? 🍞
+image_url: Cheatsheet: Can I have one [Object], please?
-image_url:
 button_text: I understand.

-message: "Please" makes your request polite and respectful
+message:
+- "please" makes you sound polite🙏

-[Object] is what you want to buy or get
+- [Object] here is what you want to buy or get.

-Examples:
-- milk 🥛
-- bread 🍞
-image_url:
+- [Object] can be: Pen 🖋️, Water Bottle🧂

+image_url: Cheatsheet: Can I have one [Object], please?
 button_text: Got it!

-message: Using this pattern:

-Can I have [Object], please?

-let's try some shopping exercises! 🛒
+message: Now let's try some shopping exercises!🛒🛍️✨

 image_url:
 button_text: Let's practice!"